vgpunks/TooltipInfo/README.md

 ### ID

-*   Hold Ctrl to reveal the ID of items, spells, talents, auras, mounts, toys, pets and currency.
+*   Hold Ctrl to reveal the ID of items, spells, talents, auras, mounts, toys, pets, currency, reputation, quests and more...
 *   Hold Ctrl+Alt to copy the ID from the popup.

 ![SpellID](https://github.com/eyal-wow-addons/TooltipInfo/blob/main/Screenshots/ItemID.png?raw=true)